-Detail Amount Pupil premium funding allocation this academic year £275,296 Pupil premium funding carried forward from previous £0 years (enter £0 if not applicable) Total budget for this academic year £275,296 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year
+Detail Amount Pupil premium funding allocation this academic year £278,676 Pupil premium funding carried forward from previous £0 years (enter £0 if not applicable)

 Pupil premium strategy plan

 Statement of intent

 At Cavendish Community Primary School we believe that all children (regardless of ability or background) should experience an engaging, purposeful, rich curriculum that will motivate and inspire them so they love to learn and achieve together.
 We want to equip our children with the knowledge, skills, values and mind-set they will need to be successful life-long learners, effective citizens and happy & healthy people.